amnh-sciviz/collectionscope/README.md

 The first step is to create a [comma-separated-value (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) file that contains all the relevant metadata of your collection.

-Here is a minimal example:
+Here is a minimal example of a few records (as mentioned before, the ideal dataset should be somewhere between 1K and 250K records):

 | Object ID | Title | AccessionYear | Country | Department | Link Resource | primaryImageSmall |
 | --------- | ----- | ------------- | ------- | ---------- | ------------- | ----------------- |